 Where to Wed

-A religious service can be held in a church, temple, mosque or meeting room, and some clergy will also officiate at nonreligious sites.
-For civil ceremonies, it’s pretty much up to you where you host your vows (provided that your officiant agrees to come).
-While outdoor sites offer scenic backdrops, if you’re saying “I do” at a public park or beach, be prepared for strangers to walk by.
-If you’re not into that, opt for a private estate or golf course.
+A religious service can be held in a number of places, like a church, temple, mosque or meeting room.
+Some clergy will also officiate at nonreligious sites.
+For civil ceremonies, it's pretty much up to you where you host your vows (provided your officiant agrees to come).
+While outdoor sites offer scenic backdrops, if you're saying "I do" at a public park or beach, be prepared for strangers to walk by.
+If you're not into that, opt for a private estate, golf course or another secure venue.
 Also, decide whether you want to have your ceremony and reception at the same or different locations.
-Using the same venue for both events means you won’t have to worry about shuttling guests between two spots, but going with separate sites lets you create two different moods.
+Using the same venue for both events means you won't have to worry about shuttling guests between two spots, but going with separate sites lets you create two different moods.

 Master of Ceremonies

 Your choice of officiant is crucial.
-Look for someone whose beliefs coincide with yours, who is as modern or as traditional as you desire, and who understands you, your relationship and your ceremony priorities.
+Look for someone whose beliefs coincide with yours, who is as modern or as traditional as you're looking for, and who understands you, your relationship and your ceremony priorities.

-Most ceremonies have a similar structure, but the vows, readings, music and other rituals you incorporate can imbue your service with meaning and personality.
+Most ceremonies have a similar structure, but the vows, readings, music and other rituals you incorporate can fill your service with meaning and personality.